armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ## Select the Spinnaker version to install

-Before Halyard will install Spinnaker, we should specify the version of Spinnaker we want to use.
+Before you use Halyard to install Spinnaker, specify the version of Spinnaker you want to use.

-We can get a list of available versions of spinnaker with this command:
+You can get a list of available versions of Spinnaker with this command:

 ```bash
 hal version list
 ```

-_If we are installing Armory Spinnaker, we will get a version that starts with `2.x.x`_
+* If you are installing Armory Spinnaker using Armory's Halyard, the command returns a version that starts with `2.x.x`

-_If we are installing OSS Spinnaker and using `gcr.io/spinnaker-marketplace/halyard:stable`, we will get a version that starts with `1.x.x`_
+* If you are installing OSS Spinnaker and using `gcr.io/spinnaker-marketplace/halyard:stable`, the command returns a version that starts with `1.x.x`

-And then we can select the version with this:
+Select the version with the following:

 ```bash
 # Replace with version of choice: